sonic-com/pagerduty2zabbix/README.md

    ```
 7. Configure Zabbix to send alerts to PagerDuty with the Zabbix WebHook included with recent Zabbix versions.

-   **Important**: Use the generic-sounding "Events API v2" and _not_ the Zabbix-branded one.
-   Or create an Orchestration Rule (under Automation) that routes to your Zabbix service and
-   use an integration key from there.
-   (As of May 2023, if you use the Zabbix-branded integration, key information vanishes somewhere
-   in PagerDuty and pagerduty2zabbix can't work out the zabbix event id)

    If you've updated Zabbix, this may need to be updated to a version of
    the script that sets pagerduty "dedup_key" to zabbix "eventid".